top of page

 Dental Work

-It is very important to keep a regular dental cleaning routine using a soft tooth brush and/or a textured glove.
-Use the brush/your finger, to rub the tooth surface near the gum with a gentle circular motion, to remove plaque and keep gums free from disease.
+It is very important to keep a regular dental cleaning routine.
+You can use a soft tooth brush and/or a textured glove.
+While you child is in the bath, you can use the brush/your finger, to rub the tooth surface near the gum with a gentle circular motion, to remove plaque and keep gums free from disease.
 Carefully hold the sides of the mouth up, to reach the back teeth.
 Have regular annual checks for cavities, and X -rays to spot any deeper issues, such as cracks, abscesses or the state of wisdom teeth, etc. Usually dental procedures are done at your local hospital under general aneasthetic.

 Respiratory Care